The Australian and

 What is the difference between Jungian Analysis and Psychotherapy?

-Jungian analysis is a professional interpersonal process that facilitates the dynamic relationship between consciousness and the unconscious and is distinguished from psychotherapy by the intensity, depth and frequency of sessions.
-An Analyst will typically see a client once or a number of sessions weekly so that the analyst and client can work together with greater continuity, depth, and focus on detail, while a psychotherapist might see a client once a week or fortnightly.
+Jungian analysis is a professional interpersonal process that facilitates and integrates the dynamic relationship between consciousness and the unconscious.
+Unlike psychotherapy Jungian analysis is a deeper psychic process.
+This means it is a more intense, deeper process of self-reflection often requiring more frequent sessions per week.
 Analysts will often work with individuals over a longer period of time.
 This usually also has the effect of helping the client feel more safe and secure.
 By working in depth, analysis will often set in motion a process of deep personal transformation.
+The frequency of sessions and the duration of the analytic therapy will be determined by client and analyst depending on the client’s needs and the availability of sessions.

 How can I find a certified Jungian Analyst?

 Each of our Analysts must be a full member of ANZSJA.
-This means they have completed at least six years of specialist training that includes broadly studying across the disciplines of psychotherapy, psychoanalysis and analytical psychology with particular emphasis on the work of CG Jung.
+This means they have completed at least six years of an intensive specialist training that includes broadly studying across the disciplines of psychotherapy, psychoanalysis, and analytical psychology with particular emphasis on the work of CG Jung.
 Their clinical work has been closely supervised and they have undertaken an in-depth personal analysis over a number of years to ensure that they have the theoretical understanding, personal experience of analysis and proficiency to practice.
-ANZSJA members offer a range of clinical services including analysis and psychotherapy to individual adults and children, couples and families, consultations to organisations and corporations, and clinical supervision for practicing clinicians.
+ANZSJA members offer a range of clinical services including analysis and psychotherapy to individual adults, adolescents and children, couples, and families.
+Some analysts also provide clinical supervision, and some provide consultations to organizations and corporations.

 ANZSJA Jungian analysts are members of the International Association for Analytical Psychology (IAAP) and may also hold other clinical memberships and qualifications in addition to their Jungian Analyst certification.